 Meet us in this Field of pure awareness, the vast and spacious Love of the Universe.
 As we make an intention to have a quiet heart and a clear eye we naturally expand and open to That Love and Light that is always there.
 We entrain our hearts to each other and discover anew the ancient yet imminent Presence in which we all abide and exist, seemingly separate but essentially One.

-Through a total immersion meditation experience, we return to this Field that Rumi pointed to.
+Through a total immersion with music, meditation and creative experiences, we return to this Field that Rumi pointed to.
 Set your intention to join us.
 Commit to the Love that you are.
 Practice being what you are and seeing with the eyes of love.

 “Love sees only love, and only love sees love.” ~ Ernest Holmes

 Please rendezvous with us as we return to the Source of our Being and the Heart of Love.

 What is Circle of Love Gathering?